 The Family Program includes lectures and films about various dynamics of the disease, group education sessions, discussion groups, and other activities.
 Discussion group sessions allow participants to share their feelings and concerns about how the disease has affected them.
 Educational groups help participants understand their own powerlessness and inability to manage the disease.
 Patients and family members communicate about how the disease has affected each of them with the goal of starting the process of healing.

 The focus is on family roles and improving communication skills.
 Lectures, readings, small and large group discussions and role-playing activities help participants develop skills and tools they can use in everyday life.

-IMPORTANT NOTICE to family members who wish to VISIT residential patients at our Coburg campus:
+IMPORTANT NOTICE to any family members or friends who wish to visit the residential patients at our Coburg campus:

 AL-ANON and NAR-ANON Participation

 We encourage family members to attend their local Al-Anon or Nar-Anon meetings for continuing support.
 Unlike AA or NA, Al-Anon and Nar-Anon are strictly for the family members of alcoholics/addicts.
 At these meetings members share their experience, strength and hope with others who have similar difficulties.
 Support and often-times lifelong friendships are forged during these critical passages in a family’s struggle with addiction.
 Your local phone book will have listings for Al-Anon and Nar-Anon.

 Nar-Anon Family Groups: